Living with Earthquakes: towards a model for Amandola and the Marche Region

 Wednesday, 25 October 2017

-11.30 Dealing with Disaster: an historial perspective (Mary Laven, University of Cambridge)
+9.30 Dealing with disaster: an historical perspective (Mary Laven, University of Cambridge)

-12.15 Conservation issues (Giorgio Gianighian, University of Venice)
+12.15 Conservation issues in Bagno Grande, L’Aquila (Giorgio Gianighian, University of Venice)

-14.15 Ambition for the future (Carlo Birrozzi, Superintendant of the Marche)
+14.15 Ambition for the future (Carlo Birrozzi, Superintendant of the Marche, Mibact)

 15.45 Concluding remarks (Adolfo Marinangeli, Mayor of Amandola, Nicholas Ray, University of Cambridge, and Antonello Alici, Università Politecnica delle Marche)

-Tickets can be obtained via Eventbrite.
-Please note there are limited tickets to the conference dinner and these are available as an add on during the checkout process.
+Tickets can be booked via Eventbrite.
+Please note that there are limited tickets to the conference dinner, these are available as an add on during the checkout process.

-Jesus College fellows and students are welcome to apply for a limited number of free tickets by emailing the email@example.com, however there is a charge of £35 for the conference dinner which is payable through Eventbrite.
+Jesus College fellows and students are welcome to apply for a limited number of free tickets by emailing firstname.lastname@example.org

 Other students receive a discounted fee to attend, but must be able to present a valid student card at registration.

 Please note that as of 23 October, places at the conference dinner can no longer be booked.